LEADING MEN FELLOWSHIP

 Creating Rigorous Opportunities

 Young men who are recent high school graduates have access to a rigorous, paid, career-focused experience where they can be a part of the solution.
-Fellows are paid a living wage to serve as early literacy tutors five days per week and receive supports to develop professionally.
+Fellows are paid an hourly wage to serve as early literacy tutors five days per week and receive supports to develop professionally.

 Diversifying the Teacher Pipeline